oddbjornkvalsund/tb-nas-bridge/README.md

 - `tb0`: Thunderbolt ethernet interface (10Gbps, MTU 9000)

 I'm using a USB ethernet interface simply because the XPS does not have an integrated ethernet interface.
-The specific one I have is from Deltaco with a Realtek RTL8153 chipset and it works just fine.
+The specific one I have is from Deltaco and is equipped with a Realtek RTL8153 chipset.
+It works just fine and even includes three bonus USB 3.0 ports

 ![img_8.png](images/deltaco-interface.png)